 Research shows that plant-based diets are highly effective as a weight loss approach when compared to other diets, and significantly lower BMI and waist circumference numbers.
 Plus, plant-based diets offer a large variety of foods without requiring calorie counting or calorie restrictions, so they are easier to sustain overtime.
 (9,10)

 How JOI helps with weight management:

-Our nutbase, made with whole almonds and cashews, is a nutrient-dense alternative to other nut milks because we give you the whole nut, full of fiber, healthy fats, and protein for a perfect balance of nutrients.
+Our flagship plant bases, made with whole almonds or cashews, are a nutrient-dense alternative to other plant milks.
+That's because we give you the whole nut, full of fiber, healthy fats, and protein for a perfect balance of nutrients.
 This means that you will feel more satisfied and nourished, without feeling the need to reach for unhealthy snacks.
 Our healthy fats help with lowering cholesterol and managing weight.

 3. Plant-based diets are better for the planet.